YizYah/ts-packrat/README.md

 ```
 All of the settings and custom changes in the `$CODE_DIR` cli will be retained if you followed the [safe custom code practices of ns-flip](https://ns-flip.nostack.net/Safe-Custom-Code).

-# Alternatives
-The classic generator for creating an oclif cli is [oclif](https://www.npmjs.com/package/oclif).
-Both that package and this one use the same core packages, including `@oclif/command` and `@oclif/config`.
-Theirs offers more alternatives (e.g. yarn and js).
-So if you want to use js rather than ts (although they discourage the practice), you can do so with that package.
-On the debit side, you can't update your template and regenerate your code without replacing your legacy changes.
-Also, sadly they do not seem to be maintaining it much.

-  The classic node package for CLI creation is [Commander](https://www.npmjs.com/package/commander).
-Commander is not a _generator_--it is a package you can include when you build a cli from scratch.
-If you are interested, you can find some [Yeoman generators](https://yeoman.io/generators/) based on it--none seem to have taken off.
-Let us know if one works well for you.
-Also, if someone wants to build a `ns-flip` generator for `Commander`, please let us know.

-But, the best alternatives to `easy-oflif-cli` have not been created yet.
-[Let us know](https://spectrum.chat/ns-flip?tab=posts) what you'd like to see--it's easy to create ns-flip templates! :smiley:

 # Help
 Post on the [ns-flip Community](https://spectrum.chat/ns-flip?tab=posts).